-Since the Winchester Community Center was inaugurated last summer, the community’s transformation has been remarkable.
+Since the Winchester Community Center was inaugurated last summer, with funding from the Legacy Foundation of Southeast Arizona, and contributions from many partners, the community’s transformation has been remarkable.
 A fenced playground, a soccer field, a sturdy, bright blue building in the center of the neighborhood, have become a magnet and generator of civic and social activity.
 Once known for its lack of infrastructure and services, Winchester Heights now hosts a wide variety of activities at the new community center.

 To learn more about the success of the Winchester Heights Community Center construction project, SEAHEC conducted a survey of Winchester Heights residents and community partners.
 We looked at how the facility has been used in its first year of operation.
 We looked at who is using the facility and what types of services and activities are available there.
 We also tried to determine the extent to which these services and activities were unavailable or difficult to access before the facility opened.